xokomola/css-course/course/Pages/SE - Software Engineering Methods.md

 %%

-## XP
+## Extreme Programming (XP)

-Nowadays these are applied as a set of "hard" software engineering practices.
+XP defines a few typical software engineering practices which are often combined with a Scrum approach.
+There are also a few core values for software engineers in general.

 Core values: